 Milk thistle gets its name from the white veins on its leaves.
 It has bright pink or purple blooms that turn to downy tufts in the late summer to carry its seeds aloft in the wind.
 The botanical name for milk thistle, Silybum marianum, comes from the Greek word “sillybon” meaning “tuft.”

-In the 1960s, German scientists identified a group of flavonoids in milk thistle known as silymarin—which is regarded as the active ingredient for its liver healing abilities.
+In the 1960s, German scientists identified a group of flavonoids in milk thistle known as silymarin.
+Silymarin is now regarded as the active ingredient that gives milk thistle its liver healing abilities.

 But you don’t need extreme liver problems to benefit from milk thistle.
 Everyone’s liver can use a little help now and then.

 The liver serves as our body’s filter, sifting out poisons, excess hormones, and other impurities from our blood.
 The liver also produces bile to help us digest fats and proteins.
-When this organ gets clogged, a variety of illnesses can result: such as headaches, menstrual problems, systemic inflammation, hemorrhoids, varicose veins, and digestive issues.
-These are just some of the ailments people use milk thistle to treat.
+When this organ gets clogged, a variety of ailments can result, such as headaches, menstrual problems, systemic inflammation, hemorrhoids, varicose veins, and digestive issues—all of which people use milk thistle to treat.

 To ancient doctors, indications for liver problems extend beyond the physical body into the realm of the mind and spirit.
 In traditional Chinese medicine, for example, the liver and gallbladder are responsible for the free flow of qi (energy) throughout the body.
 According to this system, stagnant liver qi often manifests as anger, frustration, and depression.